aws-samples/sample-amazon-sqs-fair-queues/README.md

 # Architecture

-The example architecture consists of 1/ API Gateway that accepts the number of messages that should be generated for a given set of groups 2/ An AWS Lambda function that uses SendMessageBatch to produce load 3/ The Amazon SQS Queue 4/ An AWS Lambda consumer that receives the messages and tracks the number of messages to evaluate the effects of Fair Queuing 5/ Amazon CloudWatch dashboard to visualize metrics
+The example architecture consists of 1/ API Gateway that accepts the number of messages that should be generated for a given set of groups 2/ An AWS Lambda function that uses SendMessageBatch to produce load 3/ The Amazon SQS Queue 4/ An AWS Lambda consumer that receives the messages and tracks the number of messages to evaluate the effects of Fair Queuing 5/ Amazon CloudWatch dashboard to visualize metrics.

-(Todo: Add Architecture Diagram)

 # Deployment